 This time, we’re playing OUR game and vow to continue bringing you the same information we would have without a Ministry of Truth threatening our livelihood.
 We’d like to introduce The Official Newsletter of the Apocalypse.
 This PDF will be sent to you once per month, on the 15th, and it will contain all the articles published on The OP over the previous month.
 You can save it to your computer, print it out, or download it to your USB archive.

 We’ve made this as affordable as possible while still covering our costs.
-Subscriptions during our presale begin at a mere $4.14 a month.
+S

 Our first newsletter will come out May 15th.
 If you order now, during our presale, not only do you get a lower price, but you’ll also get January, February, and April’s content absolutely free.
-You can choose either a yearly or monthly subscription.
-The presale price is only available for a few days.
+You can get a monthly subscription.

 Should we encounter a worst-case scenario that shuts down the website, then we would be able to get you the content that *would* have been published with the option of receiving it more frequently than once a month.